CB&Q Diesel Rail Motorcar No. 9841 in passenger service between Galesburg and Peoria, Illinois in the early 1960s.

 DOODLEBUG

-Doodlebug or hoodlebug is a nickname for a type of self-propelled or motorized railcar most commonly configured to carry both passengers and freight, often dedicated baggage, mail or express, as in a combine.
+Doodlebug or hoodlebug is a nickname for a type of self-propelled or motorized railcar (rail motor car) most commonly configured to carry both passengers and freight, often dedicated baggage, mail or express, as in a combine.
 The name is said to have derived from the insect-like appearance of the units, as well as the slow speeds at which they would doddle or "doodle" down the tracks.
 Other names used include motorized railcar, railmotor, rail motorcar, motor railer, etc. Early models were usually powered by a gasoline engine, with either a mechanical drive train or a generator providing electricity to traction motors ("gas-electrics").
 In later years, it was common for doodlebugs to be repowered with a diesel engine.

 Doodlebugs sometimes pulled an unpowered trailer car, but were more often used singly.
 They were popular with some railroads during the first part of the 20th century to provide passenger and mail service on lightly used branch lines at less expense than with a train consisting of a locomotive and coaches with larger crew.
 Several railroads, mostly small regional and local networks, provided their main passenger services through doodlebugs in a cost-cutting effort.